codebuil/python.edit.screen.b8000/README.md

-# Mingw.ip.util
+# Mingw.web.master
 util to ip converter

-utilitys usefuls for making a software registry by a MIC network board
+utilitys usefuls for making a software registry by a NIC network board